Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 Preamble
 --------

-The Rust programming language:
+So, you want to learn the Rust programming language but where do you even start?

 - How do you install it
 - How do you work with it
 - How do you write our first program
 - And whats going on inside

-Today we'll answer all of these questions.
+Today we're gonna answer these questions.

-This series has a free accompanying book, check the description below.
+This series has a free accompanying book, in which you can find all the details for this tutorial, check the description below.

-I'm Daniel, welcome to IRISS
+My name is Daniel, welcome to IRISS

 Installing Rust
 ---------------

-How you install Rust depends on what operating system you're using.
+How you install Rust depends on the operating system you're using.

 I'm going to go over Mac and Linux first as they're both the same and quite simple.

 Then I'll cover Windows which is a little bit different.

-Afterwards we'll go over setting up our development which is roughly the same for all systems.

-Use the video chapters to skip to the parts of the video that are appropriate for you.
+After that we'll go over setting up our development which is roughly the same for all systems, so use the video chapters to skip to the parts of the video that are appropriate for you.

 ### Mac and Linux

 Setting up Rust on Mac and Linux is exactly the same process... exactly the same, except for this one thing.

-Before we begin we need a couple of extra tools.
-On Mac, you'll need to install xcode-select.
+Before we begin, on Mac, you'll need to make sure you have xcode build tools.

-We do that by opening up a terminal window and typing xcode dash select dash dash install
+Do that by opening up a terminal window and typing xcode dash select dash dash install

+My Mac already has xcode's tools installed, if you don't have it, but this takes a good 20 minutes, so be patient and come back when its done.

-On Linux, you'll need to get gcc.
-Different flavours of Linux us different package managers, but if you're using Linux as your daily driver, I'm hoping you already know how to use yours.
+On Linux, you'll need to make sure you have gcc.
+Different flavours of Linux use different package managers, but if you're using Linux as your daily driver, I'm hoping you already know how to use yours.

-To demonstrate on Raspberry Pi, I'm going to type sudo apt install gcc
+To demonstrate on Raspberry Pi, I'm going to type sudo apt install gcc, though you can see this Pi already has it installed.

-Everything else on these two systems is the same, so, next, head over to rustup dot rs
+Everything else on these two systems is the same, so, next, head over to rustup dot rs and pop this in your console.

-This is the official way to install Rust but I know a lot of people, rightly, worry about running things from the net in their terminal, as you should when you install anything, so do whatever you need to feel confident about this.

-Once you're happy though, pop this in your console.

 You'll be asked if you want to customize the install, I'm not going to so I'll choose 1 and press enter.

-After a minute or two, the installation completes and you'll see that it suggests sourcing the cargo env file.
+After a minute or two, the installation completes and it'll suggests sourcing the cargo env file.

-You only need to do this if you want to use Rusts tools in the current terminal session, which we will, so we'll do that
+You only need to do this if you want to use Rusts tools in the current terminal session, which we do, so lets do that

 Now we can check that everything has installed correctly by running cargo version

-And you should see something like this.
+And you should see something like this

 Thats it, we're ready to go.
-Head on to the Development Environment chapter, unless you particularly want to watch a Windows user (me) suffer through that installation process.
+Head on to the Development Environment chapter unless you're particularly curious about the Windows install

 ### Windows

 #### Build Tools

-Ok, installing Rust on Windows is little bit more challenging but you've got this, I believe in you.
+Installing Rust on Windows is little bit more challenging but you've got this, I believe in you

 First we're going to need Microsoft build tools.

-To get the build tools we'll head to

-visualstudio dot microsoft dot com slash downloads

-and download the community edition
+To get them we'll head to  visualstudio dot microsoft dot com slash downloads and download the community edition

 This installer is your gateway to a lot of stuff... almost none of which we actually need.